 There are two aspects to the review process.
-First, all submissions are screened by SIM-one staff to ensure they meet minimum quality standards (see below).
+First, all submissions are screened by Simulation Canada staff to ensure they meet minimum quality standards (see below).
 Second, when authors contribute a scenario they have the option of having it formally peer reviewed.

 Does my submission have to be written using a certain template or standard structure?

 Do all submissions to the Exchange get accepted?